The BICOM Team

 Director of BICOM

 Richard has over 15 years experience working alongside government officials, diplomats and journalists.
 He regularly briefs British audiences on Israeli politics and security issues.
-He has appeared on the BBC and quoted in the Telegraph, Guardian and Spectator magazine as well as writing in a range of publications.
+He has appeared on the BBC and has written in a range of publications.
 He is also responsible for the delegations BICOM brings to Israel.
 Richard joined BICOM from the Israeli Prime Minister’s Office, where he spearheaded the engagement with the foreign press.
 Following the Second Lebanon War, he received the Prime Minister’s prize for excellence.
 Richard served in the IDF armoured brigade, where he twice received commendations, and continues to serve in the reserves.
 He holds a BA in Philosophy and Politics from Manchester University.

 Calev Ben Dor

-Calev Ben Dor, based in Israel, is the Director of Research and the Deputy Editor of Fathom, BICOM’s quarterly journal.
+Calev Ben Dor, based in Israel, is Senior Research Associate and the Deputy Editor of Fathom, BICOM’s quarterly journal, having been BICOM’s Director of Research from 2015 to August 2019.
 Before joining BICOM in November 2015, he worked for several years in the Policy Planning Division of Israel’s Foreign Ministry and additionally as a senior analyst in the National Security team of the Reut Institute, a non-partisan Tel Aviv-based strategy group.
 Prior to moving to Israel in 2005, Calev worked in the Public Affairs Department of the Israeli Embassy in London.
 Calev holds a first class honours Bachelor degree from Leeds University in International History and Politics and an MSc from the LSE in History of International Relations.
-He writes a monthly column in the Haaretz Jewish Thinker.

 Prof. Alan Johnson